 In May 2011 the FASB issued guidance which amends Accounting Standards Codification ("ASC") 820.
 This guidance requires the categorization by level for items that are only required to be disclosed at fair value and information about transfers between Level 1 and Level 2.
 In addition, it provides guidance on measuring the fair value of financial instruments managed within a portfolio and the application of premiums and discounts on fair value measurements.
 The guidance requires additional disclosure for Level 3 measurements regarding the sensitivity of fair value to changes in unobservable inputs and any interrelationships between those inputs.
-The new guidance is effective for reporting periods beginning after December 15, 2011.
-Plan management is currently evaluating the impact that this guidance will have on the Plan's financial statement disclosures.
+The new guidance is effective for the year ended December 31, 2012, for the Plan.
+The adoption of the provisions of this guidance had no effect to the financial statements.